southrivertech/titansftp.pub/azure-aks-application/aks-operations-cookbook.md

 # AKS Operations Cookbook

-Use this command reference for live operations and support scenarios.
+Use this buyer-facing command reference for live AKS operations and support checks.

 ## Connect to AKS